lucentc3/policy-examples/acceptable-use.md

 ## 2. Purpose/Topic/Background

-2.1  [Company] provides employees and other authorized users with computers and internet access to help them perform their duties.
+2.1  {Company} provides employees and other authorized users with computers and internet access to help them perform their duties.
 Employees are expected to use these resources primarily for business purposes.

 ## 3. Scope/Audience

-3.1  This policy applies to all employees, contractors, and other third parties granted access to <company>-managed systems and networks.
+3.1  This policy applies to all employees, contractors, and other third parties granted access to {company}-managed systems and networks.

 ## 4. Policy